Webinars for health professionals

 Templates have been developed to assist clinicians to draft referral, reporting and follow-up letters.

-What indicators will be used for quality improvement?
+What indicators are used for quality improvement?

 A set of indicators has been developed to assist with local implementation of the Colonoscopy Clinical Care Standard.
 These indicators align with the performance indicators for certification and recertification developed by the Conjoint Committee for the Recognition of Training in Gastrointestinal Endoscopy (CCRTGE) and the Gastroenterological Society of Australia (GESA), and can be used for quality assurance.